NingZhang-Git/Stability_Prob/README.md

-# Graph Perturbation and Embedding Experiments
+# Stability of GCNNs and Graph Filters Under Edge Perturbation

-This project explores the effects of crafted edge perturbations on graph neural networks (GNNs) and various graph filter embeddings.
+This project explores the effects of crafted edge perturbations on graph convolutional neural networks (GCNNs) and various graph filter embeddings.

 ## Project Structure
 ```